 - An oral defense of the thesis or research project.

 On-line course descriptions are available.
 Most upper division courses in biology are acceptable for the master’s in biology upon approval of the graduate advisor.
 Students are reminded to check the individual concentrations for additional requirements.

 Concentration in Marine Biology

 Programs in this area reflect the fact that marine biology is a meeting place for all the biological sciences and some of the physical sciences.
 Graduate work may be broad or follow specific program areas as ecology, systematics, functional morphology, molecular biology, physiology, evolution, and behavior.

-The marine program and facilities of San Francisco State University are strongly supported by the Romberg Tiburon Center for Environmental Studies (RTC), the marine and estuarine field station of SF State situated on San Francisco Bay in Marin County.
-RTC’s marine/estuarine scientists and oceanographers offer a broad range of courses at both RTC and the main campus.
-Courses offered by RTC faculty are listed in this Bulletin under Biology, Chemistry, Geography, and Geology.
+The marine program and facilities of San Francisco State University are strongly supported by the Estuary and Ocean Science Center (EOS), the marine and estuarine field station of SF State situated on San Francisco Bay in Marin County.
+EOS’s marine/estuarine scientists and oceanographers offer a broad range of courses at both EOS and the main campus.
+Courses offered by EOS faculty are listed in this Bulletin under Biology, Chemistry, Geography, and Geology.
 In addition, marine science courses are offered at Moss Landing Marine Laboratories, a laboratory on Monterey Bay operated by a consortium of California State University campuses.
 Courses offered at Moss Landing can be found in this Bulletin under Marine Science.